Münster's Second Modern Map of the World, an Iconic Image of the Globe

-First edition of Munster's map of the World, one of the most recognized world maps of the 16th Century.
+Fine example of the second edition of Münster's map of the world, one of the most recognized and influential world maps of the sixteenth century, first published in 1550.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.